30282 - GLOBALIZATION, SOCIETIES AND INSTITUTIONS

 - Explain how strategies and structures of firm are shaped by economic and non-economic institutions.

 - Apply appropriate essay/report writing skills.

 - Guest speaker's talks (in class or in distance)

 - Individual assignments

-The learning experience in this course includes, in addition to lectures and class discussions, an individual assignment in which students are required to write an essay of minimum 1500 words.
-Students are required to answer some critical questions starting from recent newspaper or economic magazine articles and to develop an argument using relevant literature sources, including scientific journals and internet databases.
+The learning experience in this course includes, in addition to lectures and class discussions, an individual assignment in which students are requested to write an essay of minimum 1500 words.
+Students are required to answer some critical questions starting from recent newspaper or economic magazine articles, and to develop an argument using relevant literature sources, including scientific journals and internet databases.

 |Continuous assessment||Partial exams||General exam|